glowieframework/deploy/README.md

 # Glowie Deploy

-This is a plugin for [Glowie Framework](https://github.com/glowieframework/glowie) to deploy applications using automated SSH scripts.
-It allows support for notifications, tasks and environment variables.
+This is a plugin for [Glowie Framework](https://github.com/glowieframework/glowie) that allows deploying applications using automated SSH scripts.
+It supports notifications, tasks, and environment variables.

 ## Requirements